KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     terminal velocity of the vessel in freefall through atmosphere, based on the vessel's current altitude above sea level, and its drag properties.
 Warning, can cause values of Infinity if used in a vacuum, and kOS sometimes does not let you store Infinity in a variable.

-.. attribute:: Vessel:VESSELNAME
+.. attribute:: Vessel:SHIPNAME

     :type: string
-    :access: Get only
+    :access: Get/Set
+    :synomym: NAME

     The name of the vessel as it appears in the tracking station.
+When you set this, it cannot be empty.

+.. attribute:: Vessel:TYPE

+    :type: string
+    :access: Get/Set

+    The ship's type as described here: http://wiki.kerbalspaceprogram.com/wiki/Craft#Vessel_types

 .. attribute:: Vessel:ANGULARMOMENTUM